... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 This soft, gelatinous, highly exuding tissue requires specific treatment.
 Some clinicians believe the use of silver nitrate (burning the tissue back) is the best option.

-(It has been my experience that an approach to bacterial load, direct pressure and dressings that will manage moisture are more acceptable.)
+It has been my experience that an approach to bacterial load, direct pressure and dressings that will manage moisture are more acceptable.
+Newer research is also indicating that hypergranulation is more than likely associated with biofilm and hence, microbial load (Swanson et al. 2022).

 Wound Infection in Clinical Practice: Principles of Best Practice.